Laernos/Insurance_Renewal_Prediction/README.md

-# Auto Insurance Renewal Prediction using Machine Learning
+# Insurance Renewal Prediction using Machine Learning

 Predicting whether an auto insurance customer will renew their contract using supervised machine learning models and targeted feature engineering.